 Will AP Psychology Be Hard for You?

-Whether AP Psychology is difficult for you depends on how the class is taught at your school and what your strengths are as a student.
-Here’s what you should do to figure out if you're in for a challenge when it comes to taking AP Psych.
+Whether AP Psychology will be difficult for you depends on how the class is taught at your school and what your strengths are as a student.
+Here's what you can do to figure out whether you're in for a challenge when it comes to taking AP Psych.

-Ask Previous Students, Guidance Counselors, or Teachers About the Class
+#1: Ask Former Students, Guidance Counselors, or Teachers About the Class

 Your guidance counselor will also be familiar with your school's AP Psychology class and how students similar to you have fared in the course.
 This is a good way to judge whether the class is disproportionately easy or disproportionately hard in comparison to the actual AP test.
 It's nice to know beforehand if you'll need to do extra preparation for the test on your own to make up for a deceptively easy course.

 You should also think about whether you tend to succeed in classes that require similar skills to AP Psychology.
 AP Psychology is memorization-heavy, so you'll probably do well in it if history or biology classes have been your strong suit in the past.
-You might find it more challenging if you’re not great at memorizing facts and instead gravitate towards classes where the ability to use logical reasoning takes precedence over memorization (like math).
+You might find it more challenging if you're not great at memorizing facts and instead gravitate toward classes for which the ability to use logical reasoning takes precedence over memorization (such as math).

 AP Psychology could be the straw that breaks the camel's back.
 And YOU'RE THE CAMEL.